 It was also capable of producing very richly saturated color if I had plenty of color on the paper.
-Turpentine breaks down the binder so well that colors become almost liquefied and blend together much like paint does.
+Turpentine breaks down the binder so well that colors become liquefied and blend together much like paint does.
 I really liked the way it looked because the effect was so painterly.
 Being an oil painter at the time, that was a huge bonus.

 You can see how well it blended the background in the sample below.
 The first image shows the initial color layer blended with turps.
 I didn’t have enough color on the mat board, so I layered more over it (middle.)
 I wasn’t particularly careful in how I blended, as you can see.
 But when I blended again with turps, the color smoothed out and flowed together beautifully.

 I don’t use turpentine any more for two reasons.

 First, I’m no longer doing large colored pencil works.
 The above sample was 11 x 14 inches.
 I used turps mostly on larger pieces.

 Second, it’s pretty potent.
 Turpentine must be used in a well-ventilated area.
 When blending colored pencils with turps, I always worked outside.
 The odors are very strong and it can quickly give you a headache.

 For those reasons alone, I no longer recommend turpentine as a solvent for colored pencils.